spack/spack/lib/spack/docs/build_systems/luapackage.rst

       "lua >= 5.1",
    }

+The LuaPackage class supports source repositories and archives containing a rockspec and directly downloading source rock files.
+It *does not* support downloading dependencies listed inside a rockspec, and thus does not support directly downloading a rockspec as an archive.

 ^^^^^^^^^^^^^^^^^^^^^^^^^
 Build system dependencies
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-All base dependencies are added by the package, but LuaRocks is run to avoid downloading extra Lua dependencies during build.
+All base dependencies are added by the build system, but LuaRocks is run to avoid downloading extra Lua dependencies during build.
 If the package needs Lua libraries outside the standard set, they should be added as dependencies.

+To specify a Lua version constraint but allow all lua implementations, prefer to use ``depends_on("lua-lang@5.1:5.1.99")`` to express any 5.1 compatible version.
 If the package requires LuaJit rather than Lua, a ``depends_on("luajit")`` should be used to ensure a LuaJit distribution is used instead of the Lua interpreter.
+Alternately, if only interpreted Lua will work ``depends_on("lua")`` will express that.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Passing arguments to luarocks make